LinuxCommandLibrary

 -x fileTrue if file is executable

--s fileTrue if file is not empty
+-s fileTrue if file exists and is not empty

 -z stringTrue if string is empty